The Tuskegee Syphilis Experiment

 Another thing happened in the 1940s that essentially should have put an end to this.

-and that was the Nuremberg trials after World War II, where, among other people, a bunch of Nazi doctors, I think 23 Nazi doctors, were put on trial for war crimes for running horrible, horrific medical experiments on people during World War II.
+And that was the Nuremberg trials after World War II, where among other people, a bunch of Nazi doctors, I think 23 Nazi doctors were put on trial for war crimes for running horrible, horrific medical experiments on people during World War II.

+And I think seven of them were sentenced to death.
 And yet, despite that, the people running this syphilis study were just like, gosh, I mean, Nazis suck.

 Good thing we're not Nazis.

 We're just going to continue on with this experiment.
+Yeah.

 Yeah.